cross-library/data_policy_analyzer222/README.md

 Here we will explain how to run the each module for this system.

 ### Part one: customized ner model
 The ner model is a sensitive data extracter.
-Put the sentences in to ./data/inputSentence.txt, then run extract_sensitive_data.py.
+Put the sentences in to ./customizeNER/data/inputSentence.txt, then run extract_sensitive_data.py.
 For example, "Do not store Twitter passwords." the output will be {'Twitter passwords'}
 ```
-python3 extract_sensitive_data.py -i "Do not store Twitter passwords."
+python3 extract_sensitive_data.py
 ```
 ### Part two: policy statement discovery
-Put the pre-processed Tos docs under the folder "raw data/40_pre_processed_data", then run extract_policy_statement.py.
-The results will be in the folder "raw data/40_post_processed_data/policy_statement_discovery".
-The column "predict_label" will shown whether the sentence is related to third party data sharing.
+Put the pre-processed Tos docs under the folder "./filterSentenceByVerb/data/inputSentence.xlsx", then run extract_policy_statement.py.
+The results will be in the folder "./filterSentenceByVerb/data/outputSentence_policy.xlsx".

 ```
 python3 extract_policy_statement.py
 ```
 ### Part three: condition extraction
 After we found the sentences related to the data sharing and collection.
 We want to extract the condition of such usage.
-We run "conditionExtrection/condition_extractor.py" to extract such condition.
+Put outputSentence_policy.xlsx(step 2) under ./conditionExtrection/data/ and then run condition_extractor.py.
+The data-condition pair will be in ./conditionExtrection/data/condition_data_pair.xlsx

 ```
 python3 condition_extractor.py